Zinosine Tablets

 Can Zinosine interact with other medications or supplements?

-If you are taking zinc supplements, or any other medications containing zinc, you need to check with your doctor before taking Zinosine.
+If you are taking zinc supplements, or any other medications which containing zinc, you need to check with your doctor before taking Zinosine.

 Zinc supplementation in high doses may interfere with copper absorption.